Berry Fermi Liquid Theory: Introduction

 Most treatments of fermionic systems with Berry curvature so far neglected the interactions between the fermions.
 This leaves one with the question: which ones of the results, obtained for non-interacting fermions, survive when interactions are taken into account?
 For example, does the anomalous Hall coefficient continue to be equal to the Berry phase of the quasiparticle around the Fermi disk, or there are corrections due to the interactions?

 In this paper, we address the question of how the Berry phase of the fermionic quasiparticle makes appearance in the Landau's Fermi liquid theory.
 We derive, by resumming all Feynman diagrams, a linearized kinetic equation, capable of giving the linear electromagnetic response in a Fermi liquid with Berry curvature, up to the next-to-leading order in the expansion over momentum.
 This linear theory is sufficient for the anomalous Hall effect and the chiral magnetic effect.
-From the kinetic equation, we found that the anomalous Hall coefficient does not coincide with the Berry phase, but contains in addition to the Berry phase a contribution coming from the electric dipole moment of the quasiparticles, which we show to be in general non-zero.
-In this work, we limit ourselves to the linearized version of the theory.
-We hope to extend the theory beyond the linear order in future work.
+From the kinetic equation, we found that the anomalous Hall coefficient does not coincide with the Berry phase, but contains in addition to the Berry phase a contribution coming from the emergent electric dipole moment of the quasiparticles, which we show to be in general non-zero, as well as a contribution from the quasiparticle interactions.
+In this work, we limit ourselves to the linearized theory in the clean limit.
+We hope to extend the scope of the theory in future work; for instance, to include interaction effects into the previous studies of Hall response in Fermi gas in the presence of impurities \cite{sinitsyn2007semiclassical, sugimoto2007gauge, nagaosa2010anomalous}.